V4Fire/Client/docs/ds/README.md

 ---
 ## Plugins

-There are also custom Stylus plugins for working with the design system.
-Some of them are used in the mixins above, but there are also those that can be used independently.
+Custom Stylus plugins are available for working with the design system.
+Some plugins are utilized in previously mentioned mixins, while others can operate independently.

 ### injector(componentName: string)

-Injects additional options to component mixin options ($p)
+This plugin injects additional options into component mixin options ($p).

 ```stylus
 $p = {